rutrum/album-dl/README.md

 * Does not currently tag album art to songs
 * Does not prompt for download location
 * Only looks for the first track listing table on wikipedia.
 Albums can be broken up by disc, or have different editions that do not align with playlist requested to download.
 In these cases only half the songs can be tagged.
-* Maps metadata to mp3 files by some pretty strict pattern matching.
-This mapping is prompted to the user, but if the youtube video title has a different name than that in wikipedia, it might not be matched and therefore the mp3 file is never tagged.
 * Does not prompt the user nearly enough about condition of the metadata

 These limitations will be addressed as development continues.